The following is the Gildredge House Admissions Policy for 2021-22.

 - In the event that a qualifying application triggers another admission (for example a sibling in the same year group), the sibling will also be offered a place.

-In the event where the number of applicants within a specific criterion from 1 to 4 exceeds the number of places available (e.g. two Looked After Children for one available place) the next relevant over-subscription criterion will be applied (e.g. staff).
+In the event where the number of applicants within a specific criterion from 1 to 4 exceeds the number of places available (e.g. two Looked After Children for one available place), the next relevant over-subscription criterion will be applied (e.g. sibling).

 This will be done using the same computer system as defined above.
 The tie-breaker process will be overseen by a responsible person who will be independent of the school.

 These criteria for Reception and Year 7 are in keeping with our inclusive vision and ethos, as we will be admitting an all ability intake of students regardless of background.

 In the event of over-subscription the school will seek verification of address when it is unclear whether the applicant meets the over-subscription criteria.
 Proof of residence (e.g. council tax bill) and proof of identity may be required.
 The Governing Board reserves the right to seek verification from other official sources.